kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

 interesting analysis question.
 I have a weird fascination with tricky limit questions because I feel like I've always been bad at them.
-I like working on them for the same reason I like practicing the difficult parts of pieces of music -- it makes me feel like I'm improving in a "no pain no gain" kind of way.
+I like working on them for the same reason I like practicing the difficult parts of pieces of music -- it makes me feel like I'm improving (in a "no pain no gain" kind of way).

 Anyways, [the question][1] was as follows (paraphrased):